 |Riboflavin||3.5 mg||> 100%|

 |Panthothenic acid||0.3 mg||6%|

 Saskatoon berries contain significant amounts of total dietary fiber, vitamins B2 (riboflavin) and biotin, and the essential minerals, iron and manganese, a nutrient profile similar to the content of blueberries.
 For more information, see this page on Cornell University's website.

+Saskatoons are a shrub-like bush which can grow as tall as 10 feet in height.
+The Saskatoon is a member of the apple family and is very hardy.
 The Saskatoon thrives in cold, dry weather.
-The harvest season typiclally starts in late June and ends in early July in most of the northern US.
+The harvest season typically starts in late June and ends in early July in most of the northern US and southern Canada.
 See these articles

 If you're looking for great, easy to follow recipes to make jam, jelly, freeze or make saskatoon pie from Saksatoons / Juneberries, see these pages: